Ko0z/UnitFramesImproved_Vanilla/README.md

 # UnitFramesImproved_Vanilla

+This addon is now put in rest mode.
+The addon is now part of my complete UI addon zUI https://github.com/Ko0z/zUI and will continue getting updates there.

 <b>Dont forget to remove "-master" at the end of the folder name when you add it to your wow/interface/addons folder.</b>

 <b>New Compact Mode for those who like a slim design.</b>